 less eﬃcient than truncated weights (Cole and Hernan, 2008).

-Fixed eﬀects
+Fixed eﬀects estimation

-While the MSM can account for pre-treatment selection on observable and time-variant confounders, it assumes that there are no time-invariant unobserved confounders such as family background, cognitive abilities, motivation and other personal characteristics.
+While the MSM can account for pre-treatment selection on observable and time-variant confounders, it assumes that time-invariant unobserved confounders such as family background, cognitive abilities, motivation and other personal characteristics play no role.
 This is a strong assumption that may be violated.
 The individual level FE model can help remedy this problem as it is able to account for both observed time-variant variables and time-invariant unobserved variables.
 It does so by demeaning the confounding variables by the mean of the confounder over all observed time points for an individual.
 It then uses solely the within-person variation for identification, thereby accounting for any time-invariant observed or unobserved as well as observed time-variant eﬀects.

-Due to the demeaning, time-invariant variables such as Han ethnicity, were dropped from the model and could not be estimated.
+This comes at a price: due to the demeaning, time-invariant variables such as Han ethnicity, were dropped from the model and could not be estimated.
 Further, because the FE model is not able to account for any treatment eﬀects on other time-variant confounders, only a more limited set of confounders could be included compared to the MSM.
 Otherwise our estimate of the eﬀect of a diabetes diagnosis would likely be biased due to the inclusion of bad controls (Angrist and Pischke, 2008).
 Bad controls are controls that have been aﬀected by the treatment itself—such as BMI or smoking status after a diabetes diagnosis—and therefore likely capture part of the causal eﬀect of diabetes on our outcome of interest, biasing the diabetes coeﬃcient (Angrist and Pischke, 2008).
 The FE models thus only included controls for age, age squared, the level of urbanization, education, being married, having any medical insurance, living in a rural area, and dummies for the diﬀerent Chinese regions and the respective survey waves.
 For the estimation of the eﬀect of time since diagnosis, the linear age variable was dropped.
 In FE models, two or more variables that change at the same rate between waves cannot be separately identified.
 Here this was the case with age and time-dummies, as both variables increased by one each additional year (Wooldridge, 2012).
 To identify the eﬀect of diabetes duration we had to rely on the presence of people without diabetes in the sample, for which diabetes duration did not increase at the same rate as time.

 Because it is not possible to retrieve marginal eﬀects from a logistic FE model, we used a FE linear probability model instead.
 It generally produces very similar estimates compared to non-linear models (Angrist and Pischke, 2008).
 COMMENT TILL: CAN ALSO ADDITIONALLY PRESENT RESULTS FROM LOGIT MODELS IF NEEDED TO SHOW THAT THEY INDICATE SIMILAR EFFECTS.
 NOT SURE IF NEEDED AS THIS MEANS A LOT MORE TABLES